pyrmont/predoc/README.md

 ### Rationale

 Documentation is great and manpages can be a wonderful source of information.
-But people are discouraged from creating or updating manpages because mdoc and roff (the markup languages used for these documents) is intimidating.
+But people are discouraged from creating or updating manpages because the syntax of mdoc and roff (the markup languages used for these documents) is intimidating.

 Predoc aims to remedy this.
 Markdown allows a person to create HTML that 'looks like' what they wrote.
 Predoc wants to do the same thing for manpages: create